vemonet/libre-chat/docs/configure-documents-qa.md

 Libre Chat can be used to train and deploy a **documents-based question answering agent**

-When starting the service Libre Chat will automatically check if the `vectorstore` is already available, if not, it will build it from the provided `documents`.
+When starting the service Libre Chat will automatically check if the `vectorstore` is already available, if not, it will build it from the documents provided in the directory available at the given `documents_path`.

 !!!
 Question "Document types to support"